ryantenney/passkit4j/README.md

  - Fluent API
  - Stream-oriented

-### Status

-Currently at 1.0.0-SNAPSHOT and has not seen a stable release. v1.0.0 should drop the first week of December 2012.

 ### Usage

 Create a Pass Type ID in the [iOS Provisioning Portal](https://developer.apple.com/ios/manage/passtypeids/index.action) (if you haven't done so already), import the resulting `pass.cer` file into Keychain, then export it as a `.p12` file.
 Download the [Apple WWDR certificate](http://developer.apple.com/certificationauthority/AppleWWDRCA.cer).